 Aside from that, upselling existing customers becomes a no-brainer, and you increase profitability.

-There’re tons of satisfaction metrics you can be looking after.
+There are tons of satisfaction metrics you should be aware of.
 But you don’t have to keep track of all of them.

-In fact, at Feedier, we are advocates of using an overall satisfaction ratio that goes well beyond the usual Net Promoter Score used by most Software as a Service.
+In fact, we are advocates of using an overall satisfaction ratio that goes well beyond the usual Net Promoter Score used by most SaaS companies.

-Don’t get me wrong, the NPS is an efficient and well-thought metric, but it is not enough for us.
-It is also very hard to effectively measure as you’re asking someone the likeliness of him/her recommending your brand in the future, which can vary a lot from one day to another.
+Even though NPS is an efficient and useful metric, you shouldn't solely rely on it to determine your customer's satisfaction.
+NPS is very hard to measure effectively because it's asking your customers the likeliness of them recommending your brand in the future, which can vary from one day to another.

-The customer experience is omnichannel.
-You have to be present everywhere and measure customer happiness at each point of the journey.
+Additionally, because customer experiences are omni-channel, you have to be present across all channels and measure customer happiness at each point of the customer's journey.

-Some of the common interaction we see at Feedier where it is important and interesting to ask for feedback and measure the satisfaction:
+Below are some of the common customer interactions after which it is important to ask for feedback and measure customer satisfaction:

-One of the themes we see among companies that are really excelling is that customer experience is a key part of their business strategy.
-It's not viewed as sort of a cost, but rather it's an opportunity to differentiate their product and service.
+One of the recurring themes we see among companies that are really excelling is that customer experience is a key part of their business strategy.
+It's not viewed as a cost, but rather as an opportunity to differentiate their product and service.
 And so the conversation isn't, "How do we support our customers?"
-But it's rather, "How do we constantly improve the experience for our customers so that we can make them increasingly loyal and drive incremental value for our business?"
+But rather, "How do we constantly improve the experience for our customers so that we can make them increasingly loyal and drive incremental value for our business?"

-In a nutshell, it comes down to creating a feedback-friendly culture, and educating your customer success team about some of the best practices:
+In a nutshell, it comes down to creating a feedback-friendly culture and educating your customer success team with best practices.
+We've outlined them for you below.

 1. Be proactive

-Integrate your tools together and implement notifications so the team gets alerted whenever something is worth looking at (eg. bad feedback comes in).
+Integrate your service tools and implement notifications so that your team gets alerted whenever something is worth looking at (fx. negative feedback comes in).

-Livestorm is a perfect example of proactive customer success.
-They seek feedback right after you have ended a webinar on their platform, as a host.
+Livestorm provides us with a perfect example of proactive customer success.
+They seek feedback right after they have ended a webinar hosted on their platform.

 3. Be Personal